Minmeme/Minmeme/README.md

-# Hi there My name is Beem welcome to my github
+# Hi! there My name is Beem welcome to my github
 You call me Beem.
 I'm still studying and i want to be Software Developer.
 Nice to meet you 😎😎

-### Languages and Tools:
+## Languages and Tools:
 - Python
 - HTML
 - C ,C++